🔍 공개 퀴즈 검색

 Decomposers are essential because they:

-1. Are top predators
+1. Are top predators in food webs

-3. Only eat living plants
+3. Only eat living plant material

-4. Compete with producers
+4. Compete with producers for light

 In a balanced ecosystem, removing wolves (apex predators) would likely cause: